HavokInspiration/cakephp-actions-class/README.md

 ## Installation

-You can install this plugin into your CakePHP application using composer.
+You can install this plugin into your CakePHP application using [Composer](https://getcomposer.org).

 The recommended way to install composer packages is: